knobs-dials/arduino-promicro-usb-volume/README.md

 * HW-040 rotary encoder.
 Any encoder should do.
 The ability to press it for mute is nice.

-* A slightly widened version of the following case, to also allow for the slightly wider encoder's board
+* A slightly widened version of the following case, to also allow for the slightly wider PCB of the encoder
   * https://www.thingiverse.com/thing:2389583

 * USB cable - stress-relieved by that case